gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 ### Using tag names with a type-level map
 Instead of using explicit element types, we can reference elements by their tag names.

 We’ll need a type-level map to do this, but luckily one already exists.
-Namely, the `HTMLElementTagNameMap` which is built into the DOM type declarations.
+Namely, the `HTMLElementTagNameMap` built into the DOM type declarations.
 Here’s a snippet:

 ```ts
 interface HTMLElementTagNameMap {